-The strategy should consider the needs of different regions, with a focus initially on Asia, followed by South America.
+The strategy should consider the needs of different regions, with a focus initially on Asia, followed by South America and then on any SCAR Member country with a new or less-well developed Antarctic programme.

 Implementation of the strategy will require the development of well-targeted proposals for funding, at both the national and international level.